 Where will I find silverfish?

 Silverfish have high moisture needs and seek out cool damp areas to nest.
-Basement, kitchens, bathrooms, and laundry rooms attract silverfish.
+Kitchens, bathrooms, laundry rooms, and basements attract silverfish.
 They like to gather around drains, vents, air-conditioning units, and areas under sinks.

 Finding silverfish in your home is significant not only because you need to address the silverfish infestation but because areas of moisture in your home attract other more dangerous pests including roaches, termites, and other wood-damaging insects.